bitovi/academy/src/technology-consulting/5-communication.md

 @body

-## Communication Tools

-The following the communication tools that should be present on every project.
-The specifics on your project should be documented in the [learn-technology-consulting/transitioning-to-delivery#app-summary-document App Summary Document]

-- Wiki - _GitHub Wiki_
-- Screen Sharing - _Google Meet_ or _Slack Calls_
-- Video Conference - _Google Meet_ or _Slack Calls_
-- Chat - _Slack_
-- Calendars - _Shared Google Calendars_ and a project/company calendar.
-- Meetings - When meetings are held.

 ## The fundamentals of proactive communication

 The following best practices might seem basic, but surprisingly few people follow through with them.
 Simply performing “the basics” will make you stand out, ensure clarity and reduce risk of an expectation gap growing over time.